jonathanbossenger/block-theme-course/module-01/02-Review-Templates.md

 As the index template is the default template that WordPress will load if it can't find a matching template file for the content being rendered, it's a good idea to add some content to this template.
 General best practice is to populate this template with a query loop, so that all posts on the site are displayed.

+> **Note:** If you're not familiar with the Query Loop, take a look at this [handy tutorial](https://learn.wordpress.org/tutorial/taking-advantage-of-query-loops/).

-> **Note:** While editing your template, you can toggle the Site Editor's List View to get a better overview of the template's structure, and select specific blocks.
+While editing your template, you can toggle the Site Editor's List View to get a better overview of the template's structure, and select specific blocks.

 ![Enabling the List View](https://learn.wordpress.org/files/2022/10/enabling-list-view.png)